-If you were surprised by Norway’s Kristian Blummenfelt at the 2020 Olympic Games, you weren’t paying attention.
-In our November/December 2019 issue, we covered the ascent of Norway – particularly, Blummenfelt’s hometown of Bergen – as a triathlon superpower.
-(Spoiler alert: the story ends with Blummenfelt gutting it out in Tokyo to win one of the most memorable races in triathlon history.)
+If you’re surprised by the recent dominance of Norwegian triathletes, you haven’t been paying attention.
+In our November/December 2019 issue, we covered the ascent of Norway – particularly, Olympic gold medalist Kristian Blummenfelt’s hometown of Bergen – as a triathlon superpower.
+(Spoiler alert: the story ends with Blummenfelt gutting it out in Tokyo to win one of the most memorable races in triathlon history, then going on to set an Ironman world record time in Cozumel.)

 Nestled in the fjords of Norway’s western coast in the shadows of the Seven Mountains, the city of Bergen is known for its postcard-perfect coastline, winding cobblestone streets, a buzzing fish market, and intricate architecture dating back to the 14th century.
 And, as of the past couple of years, it’s also known for producing some of the fastest triathletes in the world: Kristian Blummenfelt, Gustav Iden, and Casper Stornes.
 Three of the biggest names in the sport right now all call Bergen home.
 In fact, both Blummenfelt, 25, and Iden, 23, grew up in the city, attending high school together.
 The trio, along with a cache of up-and-comers training in their shadows, have formed one of the most dominating national squads the sport has seen.
 In April 2018, jaws dropped when Norway swept the podium at the Bermuda ITU World Triathlon Series—the first time in history that one country claimed the top three spots in a major race.
 The shock and awe continued in August when Blummenfelt captured the ITU World Final title in Lausanne, Switzerland, followed by Iden’s convincing (and surprising, to many) win at the Ironman 70.3 World Championship in Nice, France, just one week later—on a road bike, no less.